What The Heck Is Salsify?

 What Does Salsify Taste Like?

-This good-for-you vegetable tastes good, too.
-Many claim that salsify tastes a little bit like oysters, which is one reason why it’s often called “vegetable oyster.”
+Many claim that salsify tastes a little bit like oysters, which is one reason it is often called “vegetable oyster.”
 In truth, black salsify has a mild oyster flavor that makes it perfect for chowder or mock oyster soup.
 White salsify has a somewhat different flavor, similar to artichoke hearts or asparagus.

-Since finding salsify in grocery stores is often difficult, many people choose to simply grow it themselves.
-And growing salsify is simple.
-These hardy plants are resistant to most diseases and pests don’t pose a threat to them.
+Finding salsify in grocery stores is often difficult, so many people choose to grow it themselves.
+These hardy plants are resistant to most diseases, and pests do not pose a serious threat, so growing it is easy.

 The best time to plant salsify is in early spring in areas that get snow, and early autumn in areas where snow does not fall.
-It takes about 100-120 days for the plant to reach harvesting size and they prefer cool weather.
+It takes about 100 to 120 days for the plant to reach harvesting size, and they prefer cool weather.

-You’ll be starting with seeds—simply plant them every four inches in rows spaced 12 to 16 inches apart.
+You will be starting with seeds.
+Plant them every four inches in rows spaced 12 to 16 inches apart.
 Salsify prefers moderate-to-poor soil.
 Too much manure or compost will produce poor-quality roots.
-And when weeding, make sure that you don’t inadvertently weed out your seedlings since sprouting salsify looks exactly like young grass.
+When weeding, make sure you do not inadvertently weed out your seedlings, since sprouting salsify looks exactly like young grass.

 Harvesting Salsify

-As you’re harvesting these roots, you won’t need to worry about preserving them.
-Salsify doesn’t can or freeze particularly well, and it goes limp relatively quickly after being harvested.
-The best (and easiest!) way to keep the roots is to leave them in the ground until you’re ready to eat them.
+As you are harvesting these roots, you will not need to worry about preserving them.
+Salsify does not can or freeze particularly well, and it goes limp relatively quickly after being harvested.
+The best (and easiest) way to keep the roots is to leave them in the ground until you are ready to eat them.
 If you live in an area where the ground freezes during the winter, dig the salsify roots right before the first freeze.
-Then you can also store them in sand (see sand storage methods here) placed somewhere that stays cool but not frozen, like a root cellar or in the garage.
+Then you can also store them in sand (see sand storage methods here), placed somewhere that stays cool but not frozen, like a root cellar or in the garage.

-These days, lots of fruits and veggies are labeled as “superfoods” but salsify is one of the few vegetables that truly lives up to that name.
-It’s easy to grow, packed with vitamins and minerals, and it has a scrumptious flavor that lends itself well to all kinds of dishes.
+These days, lots of fruits and veggies are labeled as “superfoods,” but salsify is one of the few vegetables that truly lives up to that name.
+It is easy to grow, packed with vitamins and minerals, and has a scrumptious flavor that lends itself well to all kinds of dishes.

 Find out when is a good day to plant salsify!